stem-teacher/bhhs/content/workbooks/training/srs/srs-lesson-plan.md

     - Describe what standards are and their role in ensuring software quality.
     - Introduce **ACSC ISM (Australian Cyber Security Centre's Information Security Manual)** as a key security standard.
 - **Activity:**
-  - Display the class Hugo site and showcase a section on software standards.
+  - Display the class [Software Engineering site](https://brokenhill-h.polemos.ai/) and showcase a section on software standards.

 ### 35-45 Minutes: Characteristics of a Good SRS